yubocai-poly/Chinese-character-OCR-with-CNN-and-EfficientNet/README.md

 - [Checkpoints only](https://frrl.xyz/ckpt)
 ### Usage
 1. Unzip the files after downloading.
-2. Directly merge the folder in the zip file into the project root directly.
+2. Merge the folder in the zip file into the project root directly.